UBC-BEST/m2m-docs/STANDARDS.md

 - [Javascript](https://github.com/airbnb/javascript)
 - [Python](https://www.python.org/dev/peps/pep-0008/)

 Each repo will also have specific instructions to set up the codestyle plugins.
-Furthermore, eachj function or class should have docstrings explaining explicitly what it does, according to the given standards above.
+Furthermore, each function or class should have docstrings explaining explicitly what it does, according to the given standards above.